rust-lang/rfcs/text/3268-repr-scalable.md

 }
 ```
 `_ty` is purely a type marker, used to get the element type for the LLVM backend.

+This new class of type has some restrictions on it that a normal ZST wouldn't have, and some of the restrictions that a ZST
+has do not apply to this new type.
+As this type does have a run-time size it can be stored to memory, this is required for spilling to the stack for instance.
+This new class of type can't be stored in a structure or a compound type, as the layout of that wouldn't be known at compile
+time.

 A simple example that an end user would be able to write for summing of two arrays using functions from the ACLE